ZurichNLP/multilingual-instruction-tuning/README.md

-This repository contains the code and data for the paper "Turning English-centric LLMs into Polyglots: How Much Multilinguality is Needed?"
+This repository contains the code and data for the paper "Turning English-centric LLMs Into Polyglots: How Much Multilinguality Is Needed?"

 # Environment Setup